-Round tables (6 ft): accommodates up to 8 seats per table, and are ideal for banquets and workshops (for use only in the Convening Center).
-Requestable Amount: 15
+- Round tables (5 ft): accommodates up to 8 seats per table, and are for use only in the Convening Center.
+Requestable amount: 15

-Conference tables (2 ft x 5 ft): each accommodates 2 seats, and can serve a variety of functions including conference booths, panelist tables, registration tables, and food/beverage tables.
+- Conference tables (2 ft x 5 ft): each accommodates 2 seats, and can serve a variety of functions including conference support, panels, registration, and catering support.
 Requestable amount: 30

-Cocktail rounds: Ideal for reception-style events in spaces where food & beverage are permitted (each table comes with two stools).
-Requestable amount: 4
+- Cocktail rounds (30 in): Ideal for reception-style events in spaces where food & beverage are permitted.
+Requestable amount: 10

-Banners: The Milken Institute School of Public Health has multiple banners, in varying sizes, and depending on their availability are available by request.
+- Banners: The Milken Institute School of Public Health has multiple banners, in varying sizes.

-White boards: Auditorium, lecture halls, and classrooms come equipped with a dry-erase board.
-The Convening Center, when partitioned, is equipped with dry-erase boards.
+- White boards: Auditorium, lecture halls, classrooms, and the convening center (when partitioned) come equipped with dry-erase boards.

-Easels: Up to 8 easels can be requested, depending on their availability.
+- Easels: Up to 10 easels can be requested depending on availability.

 A/V Equipment & Technology

-Microphones: A total of four (or one per convening center unit) wireless microphones are available for use in the Convening Center.
-Up to three portable lavalier mics or handheld mics are available for request in the Auditorium.
+- Microphones: A total of four (or one per convening center unit) wireless microphones are available for use in the Convening Center, and four for the Auditorium.
+Lavalier mics are also available for request.
 A podium with a microphone is available for use in the Convening Center and Auditorium.

-Projectors & Screens: Event spaces and classrooms are equipped with projectors and screens, as well as one per Convening Center partitioned unit.
-All spaces, except for the Convening Center, are equipped with a desktop computer, HDMI cable for laptop connections, and microphone, and can be set up for remote access.
+- Projectors & Screens: Event spaces and classrooms are equipped with projectors and screens, as well as one per Convening Center partitioned unit.
+All spaces, except for the Convening Center, are equipped with a lectern containing a desktop computer and HDMI cable for laptop connections.

-Computers: We do not provide laptops for events or meetings.
-However, two tech lecterns can be allocated for events in the Convening Center, equipped with webcams to facilitate hybrid and/or remote access.
+- Computers: SPH Events does not provide laptops for events or meetings.
+However, a tech lectern can be allocated for events in the Convening Center.
 All other spaces contain an in-room computer.

-A tech test and walk-thru with IT personnel will be conducted no more than one hour before the start of the event; however, events with advanced tech and A/V needs may be conducted the previous business day to ensure functionality and successful troubleshooting of all technology and A/V equipment.
-Depending on their availability, IT personnel assigned to the event may opt to be available for the first fifteen minutes of an event to ensure that all university A/V equipment functions properly and as intended.
+A tech walk-thru with a GWIT technician can be scheduled before the start of the event; however, events with advanced tech and A/V needs may be conducted the previous business day to ensure functionality and successful troubleshooting of all technology and equipment.

 External Furniture & Vendor Equipment Rentals